Percutaneous coronary intervention: Adverse events

-Coronary angioplasty is widely practiced and has a number of risks; however, major procedural complications are uncommon.
-Coronary angioplasty is usually performed using invasive catheter-based procedures by an interventional cardiologist, a medical doctor with special training in the treatment of the heart.
+PCI is widely practiced and has a number of risks; however, major procedural complications are uncommon.
+PCI is performed using minimally invasive catheter-based procedures by an interventional cardiologist, a medical doctor with special training in the treatment of the heart.

-The patient is usually awake during angioplasty, and chest discomfort may be experienced during the procedure.
-The patient remains awake in order to monitor the patient's symptoms.
-If symptoms indicate the procedure is causing ischemia the cardiologist may alter or abort part of the procedure.
+For most patients who are not receiving primary PCI (not having PCI to treat a heart attack) the patient is usually awake during PCI, and chest discomfort may be experienced during the procedure.
 Bleeding from the insertion point in the groin (femoral artery) or wrist (radial artery) is common, in part due to the use of antiplatelet drugs.
-Some bruising is therefore to be expected, but occasionally a hematoma may form.
+Some bruising is common, but occasionally a hematoma may form.
 This may delay hospital discharge as flow from the artery into the hematoma may continue (pseudoaneurysm) which requires surgical repair.
-Infection at the skin puncture site is rare and dissection (tearing) of the access blood vessel is uncommon.
+Infection at the skin puncture site is rare and dissection (tearing) in the interior wall of an arterial blood vessel is uncommon.
 Allergic reaction to the contrast dye used is possible, but has been reduced with the newer agents.
 Deterioration of kidney function can occur in patients with pre-existing kidney disease, but kidney failure requiring dialysis is rare.
 Vascular access complications are less common and less serious when the procedure is performed via the radial artery.

 The most serious risks are death, stroke, ventricular fibrillation (non-sustained ventricular tachycardia is common), myocardial infarction (heart attack, MI), and aortic dissection.
 A heart attack during or shortly after the procedure occurs in 0.3% of cases; this may require emergency coronary artery bypass surgery.
 Heart muscle injury characterized by elevated levels of CK-MB, troponin I, and troponin T may occur in up to 30% of all PCI procedures.
 Elevated enzymes have been associated with later clinical outcomes such as higher risk of death, subsequent MI, and need for repeat revascularization procedures.
 Angioplasty carried out shortly after an MI has a risk of causing a stroke, but this is less than the risk of a stroke following thrombolytic drug therapy.

 As with any procedure involving the heart, complications can sometimes, though rarely, cause death.
 The mortality rate during angioplasty is 1.2%.
 Sometimes chest pain can occur during angioplasty because the balloon briefly blocks off the blood supply to the heart.

 The risk of complications is higher in: